jellebecude/getting-started-scan/README.md

   - [1.12.
 CTFd not accessible due to port conflict](#112-ctfd-not-accessible-due-to-port-conflict)
   - [1.13.
 CTFd logs in Docker Desktop](#113-ctfd-logs-in-docker-desktop)
   - [1.14.
 Next steps](#114-next-steps)

-## 1.1.
-CTFd local K8s deployment

-- **Purpose:** getting started with using the Joint Cyber Range platform and create a backup to restore.

-- **Preliminaries:** a Kubernetes environment for deployment, **Docker Desktop** is the easiest one to get started with.

-- **Note:** Most tools used are supported on Windows, MacOS and Linux, although this documentation continues using Docker Desktop on Windows, with  WSL2 as backend.
-Because of WSL and running Bash on Windows, the experience should be close on MacOS and Linux.
-The WSL distribution for Ubuntu 20.04 will be our Linux user environment and can be downloaded from the Microsoft Store.

 ## 1.2.
 GitLab and Visual Studio Code